 Know the Laws: Oklahoma

 WomensLaw.org strongly recommends that you get help from an organization in your area before proceeding with court action.
-To find an agency, please go to the OK Where to Find Help page.
+To find an organization near you, please go to the OK Where to Find Help page.

 A judge will make a decision about custody based on what s/he thinks is in your child's best interest.
 The judge will look at any factor that s/he thinks is important to make this decision.
 Some factors a judge may consider are: